-- Do not ignore symptoms that may be due to low or high blood glucose: If you are experiencing symptoms that are not consistent with your glucose readings, consult your health care professional. - Checking Sensor glucose readings with a blood glucose meter: Under the following conditions, Sensor glucose readings may not be accurate and you should conduct a fingerstick test using a blood glucose meter.
-You should not use Sensor glucose readings to make a diabetes treatment decision: - If you suspect that your reading may be inaccurate for any reason - When you are experiencing symptoms that may be due to low or high blood glucose - When you are experiencing symptoms that do not match the Sensor glucose readings - During times of rapidly changing glucose (more than 2 mg/dL per minute), when interstitial fluid glucose levels as measured by the Sensor may not accurately reflect blood glucose levels - When the Sensor glucose reading does not include a Current Glucose number or Glucose Trend Arrow - In order to confirm hypoglycemia or impending hypoglycemia as reported by the Sensor - When you see the \mathbb{R} symbol, you must check your blood glucose with a blood glucose meter before making any treatment decisions.
-Sensor readings may not accurately reflect blood glucose levels. - If you are using FreeStyle LibreLink app, you must have access to a blood glucose monitoring system as the App does not provide one. - Hypoglycemic unawareness: The System has not been evaluated for use in patients with hypoglycemic unawareness and will not automatically alert you of a hypoglycemic event without you scanning your Sensor. - No alarms without a Sensor scan: The System does not have alarms that will automatically notify you when you are having a severe low (hypoglycemic) or high (hyperglycemic) glucose event unless you scan your Sensor.
+- Do not ignore symptoms that may be due to low or high blood glucose: If you are experiencing symptoms that are not consistent with your glucose readings, consult your health care professional. - Check Sensor glucose readings by conducting a fingerstick test with a blood glucose meter under the following conditions, when Sensor glucose readings may not be accurate and should not be used to make a diabetes treatment decision: - If you suspect that your reading may be inaccurate for any reason - When you are experiencing symptoms that may be due to low or high blood glucose - When you are experiencing symptoms that do not match the Sensor glucose readings - During the first 12 hours of wearing a FreeStyle Libre 14 day Sensor - During times of rapidly changing glucose (more than 2 mg/dL per minute) - When the Sensor glucose reading does not include a Current Glucose number or Glucose Trend Arrow - In order to confirm hypoglycemia or impending hypoglycemia as reported by the Sensor - When you see the symbol, you must check your blood glucose with a blood glucose meter before making any treatment decisions.
+Sensor readings may not accurately reflect blood glucose levels. - Hypoglycemic unawareness: The System has not been evaluated for use in patients with hypoglycemic unawareness and will not automatically alert you of a hypoglycemic event without you scanning your Sensor. - No alarms without a Sensor scan: The System does not have alarms that will automatically notify you when you are having a severe low (hypoglycemic) or high (hyperglycemic) glucose event unless you scan your Sensor.
 For example, the System does not have an alarm that can alert or wake you when you are sleeping in the case of low or high glucose. - Choking hazard: The System contains small parts that may be dangerous if swallowed.